 Notification of Changes

 Do you have any questions?
 Do you want to erase a comment?
 (Remember to provide the link so that we can find it.)
 Do you want an image to be erased?
 (Remember to send the copyright ownership proof.)
-Contact us by using the form below or emailing us to pepi [@] depepi.com
+Contact us by using the form below or emailing us to info [@] depepi.com